Jekwulum/Jekwulum/README.md

 - 👋 Hi, I’m @Jekwulum
 - 👀 I’m interested in Software development
-- 🌱 I’m currently learning
+- 🌱 I’m skilled in
-    backend dev with the Django web framework & front end dev with React and Angular
+    web deve with the django web framework, backend dev with the express.js web framework & front end dev with React
 - 💞️ I’m looking to collaborate on building web apps
 - 📫 How to reach me charlesnwoye2@gmail.com